Anzen Finance (ANZ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Anzen Finance Historical Price

-According to the latest data gathered on Anzen Finance live price page, the current price of Anzen Finance is 0.00138495USD.
-The circulating supply of Anzen Finance(ANZ) is 851.13M ANZ , giving it a market capitalization of $1.18M.
+According to the latest data gathered on Anzen Finance live price page, the current price of Anzen Finance is 0.00109359USD.
+The circulating supply of Anzen Finance(ANZ) is 851.13M ANZ , giving it a market capitalization of $931.06K.

 The Anzen Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ANZ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.